YinHK-gameDev/unity-learn/animation/Animation Window/README.md

   > Press **A** on the keyboard to fit and re-scale the window to show all the keyframes in the clip, regardless of which ones are selected.

+### Time line
+You can click anywhere on the Animation window time line to move the playback head to that frame, and preview or modify that frame in the Animation Clip.
+The numbers in the time line are shown as seconds and frames, so 1:30 means 1 second and 30 frames.